exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 That means if you use non-standard ports for your services, you must expose the ports manually using the "withExposedPorts(...)" method when you instantiate the container.

+## Overriding the Docker Image in a Build

+If your want to test your software against multiple versions or variants of Exasol without altering your code, you can do so by setting the Java property `com.exasol.dockerdb.image`.

+This property accepts all forms of image reference that the constructor of the `ExasolContainer` knows.
+Namely version numbers or complete docker image names.

+When you set this property, the `ExasolTestcontainer` will start the Exasol docker image that value of the property refers to instead of the one defined in the constructor call.

+You can use this in a continuous integration build for example to iterate through a list of Exasol versions that you want to test your software against.

 ## Automatic Cluster Configuration Parsing

 Many integration tests rely on knowing the setup of the cluster.
 The Exasol test container comes with a parser that reads the cluster configuration from the running docker container.